Lucille Ball

 Ball produced and starred in the Broadway musical Wildcat from 1960 to 1961.
 In 1962, she became the first woman to run a major television studio, Desilu Productions, which produced many popular television series, including Mission: Impossible and Star Trek.
 After Wildcat, she reunited with I Love Lucy co-star Vivian Vance for The Lucy Show, which Vance left in 1965.
 The show continued, with Ball's longtime friend and series regular Gale Gordon, until 1968.
 Ball immediately began appearing in a new series, Here's Lucy, with Gordon, frequent show guest Mary Jane Croft, and Lucie and Desi Jr.; this program ran until 1974.

 Ball did not retire from acting completely, and in 1985 she took on a dramatic role in the television film Stone Pillow.
 The next year, she starred in Life with Lucy, which, unlike her other sitcoms, was not well-received; it was canceled after three months.
-She did not appear in film or television roles for the rest of her career and died in 1989 from an abdominal aortic aneurysm and arteriosclerotic heart disease at the age of 77.
+She did not appear in film or television roles for the rest of her career and died in 1989, aged 77, from an abdominal aortic aneurysm brought about by arteriosclerotic heart disease.
 After her death, the American Comedy Awards were officially dubbed "The Lucy" after her.

 Biography from the Wikipedia article Lucille Ball.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.